 I asked what she found to be the most challenging aspect of teaching special ed and managing differentiation.
 Sherry stopped and thought a minute.
 Then she laughed loudly.
 “Everything!
 The whole package.
 It is rather like raising your family.
 You want to be a great mom, you want your kids to thrive, you want them to have lots of experiences and learn to make good choices.
 You have to balance time, you have to juggle a budget.
 Oh, you may have a spouse or partner to include—and you have to take time to breathe, too.”

 These sentiments are probably shared by all teachers, but dealing with differentiation can be a serious juggling act.
 With complex sets of student needs, the various support systems for students and their families, and intricate record-keeping to go along with it all—keeping balance becomes very important.
-Sherry’s comments remind me of the question Susan Winebrenner asks in the introduction to her book Teaching Kids with Learning Difficulties in the Regular Classroom.
+Sherry’s comments remind me of the question Susan Winebrenner asks in the introduction to her book Teaching Kids with Learning Difficulties in Today’s Classroom.
 “Has there ever been a more challenging time to be a teacher?”
 With the full alphabet of labels in many classrooms, there is a lot to manage.
 Even the most experienced teacher will probably not be able to meet every need at every moment.
 There is an endless variety of lesson plans and learning strategies to keep track of.
 Every school district has standards and expectations.
 All this work makes those moments when a teacher sees a student make the connection to the learning task at hand truly special.
 All these experiences help a teacher be, well, a better teacher.

 Sherry emailed me later, with more thoughts on finding balance.
 “I set limits on how much I will read about education funding in the news, it stresses me out terribly.
 Seriously, have you looked at the news stories about budget cuts?
 To say nothing of the increased demand to serve students.
 But I remind myself, I am doing my part, I can’t do it all.”
 She no longer tries to meet every student’s needs at every moment of the day, but wants them each to have their own moment.